Algebraic Priors for Approximately Equivariant Networks: Identifying optimal representations

-This experiment uses the CIFAR10\ image dataset~\cite{Krizhevsky2009LearningML}, containing 60,000 $32\times32$ coloured images of everyday items organised in 10 classes.
-We choose the group $G = C_4$ of 90-degree rotations, with the algebraic loss function $\ALG_{C_4,d} = \MSE\left(\widehat{\rho}_\L(1)^4, \mathrm{I}_d\right)$, where $d = \dim(\L) = 64$.
-We present our results in Figure~\ref{tab:cifar}.
-As for previous experiments, this demonstrates that to high accuracy we are learning representations which are multiples of the regular representation of $C_4$.
+This experiment uses the CIFAR10 dataset~\citep{Krizhevsky2009LearningML}.
+We choose the abelian group $G = C_4$ of 90-degree rotations, with the algebraic loss function $\ALG_{C_4,d} = \MSE\left(\widehat{\rho}_{Z}(1)^4, \mathrm{I}_d\right)$, where $d = \dim({Z}) = 16$.
+For $C_4$ the regular representation contains exactly one copy of the $+1$, $+i$, $-1$ and $-i$ representations, and Table~\ref{tab:cifar} shows that the network learns a representation close to a multiple of the regular representation.
+Furthermore, each linearly independent embedded data orbit contributes a distinct copy of this representation.